akashvshroff/Backtracking_and_Sudoku_Visualiser/README.md

   * The sudoku_gui code is interesting as it uses the Tkinter GUi to display the board as it solves, allowing for the user to observe how the board evolves over time and fully understand the backtracking algorithm.

 # Purpose
-  * These engaging projects helped me truly understand the value of a seemingly complex topic; recursion and helped me fully learn through some of my favourite puzzles.
-These projects introduced me to new libraries such as numpy and tkinter, which I have since become wholly more proficient in.
+  * These engaging projects helped me truly understand the value of a seemingly complex topic- recursion and helped me grasp it through some of my favourite puzzles.
+These projects introduced me to new libraries such as numpy and tkinter, which I have since become more proficient in.